JonDRamer/Angular-PostgreSQL-Reddit-Clone/README.md

 ### Posts View

 ###### From here you can view all of the posts in your feed.
-You can how long ago the post was made.
+You can see how long ago the post was made.
 You can also see how many up-votes and comments a post has received.

 ![App Screenshot](https://github.com/JonDRamer/Angular-PostgreSQL-Reddit-Clone/blob/master/screenshots/Reddit%20Clone.png)